Juan Carlos Oviedo: Pittsburgh Pirates

-Kansas City Royals

-He had his contract purchased by the big league club on May 9, 2005, and made his major league debut on the same day.
+Oviedo had his contract purchased by the big league club on May 9, 2005, and he made his major league debut the same day.

-Along with teammates Ambiorix Burgos and Andrew Sisco, they were the first trio of rookie pitchers in major league history to throw at least 50.0 innings each without making a start.
+Along with teammates Ambiorix Burgos and Andrew Sisco, they were the first trio of rookie pitchers in major league history to throw at least 50 innings each without making a start.
 Oviedo finished the 2005 season with a 3–2 record and a 7.55 ERA in 41 games.

 In 2006, Oviedo played for the Double-A Wranglers, Triple-A Omaha Royals, and at the major league level.
 He only played in seven major league games in 2006, with a 4.73 ERA.

-In 2007, he was converted back into a starting pitcher.

-On June 22, 2007, Oviedo would have been traded to the Oakland Athletics for outfielder Milton Bradley.
+In 2007, Oviedo was converted back into a starting pitcher.
+On June 22, 2007, Oviedo would have been traded to the Oakland Athletics in exchange for outfielder Milton Bradley.
 However, according to the Royals report, Bradley was injured at the time, and the trade was voided.
+In 13 appearances (six starts) for Kansas City, he posted a 2-4 record and 3.92 ERA with 37 strikeouts across 43 2/3 innings pitched.

+Oviedo made 45 appearances out of the bullpen for Kansas City during the 2008 campaign, compiling a 4-1 record and 2.98 ERA with 26 strikeouts across 48 1/3 innings pitched.

-Florida/Miami Marlins
+Florida / Miami Marlins

-After the 2008 season, Oviedo was traded by the Royals to the Florida Marlins for first baseman Mike Jacobs.
-In 2009, he became the Marlins closer after Matt Lindstrom was placed on the disabled list in late June.
-He finished the season with 26 saves.
+On October 31, 2008, Oviedo was traded by the Royals to the Florida Marlins in exchange for first baseman Mike Jacobs.
+In 2009, he became the Marlins' closer after Matt Lindstrom was placed on the disabled list in late June.
+In 75 appearances for the Marlins, Oviedo logged a 4-6 record and 4.06 ERA with 60 strikeouts and 26 saves across 68 2/3 innings pitched.

+Oviedo pitched in 68 contests for Florida during the 2010 season, logging a 4-3 record and 3.46 ERA with 71 strikeouts and 30 saves over 65 innings of work.
+He made another 68 appearances for the Marlins in 2011, registering a 1-4 record and 4.06 ERA with 55 strikeouts and a career-high 36 saves across 64 1/3 innings pitched.

-On April 1, 2012, MLB announced that they would suspend Oviedo for 6 weeks after he was removed from the restricted list.
-Oviedo had to get a visa to be removed.
-On May 28, Oviedo was suspended for 8 extra weeks for age and identity fraud.
+On April 1, 2012, MLB announced that they would suspend Oviedo for 6 weeks after he was removed from the restricted list; Oviedo had to acquire a visa to be removed.
+On May 28, Oviedo was suspended for eight extra weeks for age and identity fraud.
 He would be eligible for one rehabilitation assignment in the minor leagues for a maximum of 16 days.
-He was eligible to play for the Marlins in the Major League on July 23.
-During a triple-A rehab game on July 16, Oviedo sprained his right elbow's ulnar collateral ligament and was later placed on disabled list.
-On September 6, 2012, Oviedo underwent Tommy John surgery.
+Oviedo was eligible to play for the Marlins starting on July 23.
+During a rehabilitation appearance for the Triple-A New Orleans Zephyrs on July 16, Oviedo sprained his right elbow's ulnar collateral ligament and was later placed on disabled list.
+On September 6, Oviedo underwent Tommy John surgery.
+He became a free agent following the season.